 Focus more on deep, personal reflections!
 Be concise, and do not overdo or overwrite.
 It is important to keep a short but meaningful story or theme.
 There are going to be many essays for the admissions officers to read, and you should not strive to make the essay long, therefore strain their patience!

 - You should always keep honesty first – when writing.
 Don’t make yourself seem more than what you are.
 You don’t have to be the winner at You should always go for the truth and present your reasons accordingly.

 - Be an individual and go on the lookout for the reasons why you feel you stand out.
 Think about what could make you stand out in relation to your peers.
 Try to present the way you think in all that you say/write.

 - Be coherent, focus on one point of view.
 Don’t try to say everything at once and seem disintegrated, scattered or distracted.
 Most importantly, avoid superficiality.
-Be also coherent and do not allow your writing to resonate with the rest of your application
+Do not allow your writing to resonate with the rest of your application

 - Be accurate in your spelling, punctuation, and sentence completion and formation.
 Be as clear and precise as you can.
 You should not do without proofreading.
 Name spells and do not attempt to direct to them like you do to your friends.
 Check the language and be humble!

 - Be vivid by providing details to your story and help the reader understand the settings.
 Use names or invent and make it more alive and real for the reader.

 - Showing that you want to make the reader appreciate your story is not a bad thing.
 We all know why you are writing this essay in the first place.
 But don’t try too hard, or be too much in their face.
 Your tone and arguments should fall into this nature!
 This may have a lot to do with how you are perceived in class and in communication with your classmates or in other kinds of discussions or hang outs.
 Community is valued, and you want to be part of it!